Star Stowe Murder: What Lead to Her Tragic End?

 Star Stowe and KISS

 Journalist Pat LaLama recounted on the show how Star and Gene were a famous couple in Hollywood, mixing glamor with rock and music.
 The episode showed how she and Gene were “deeply in love,” and she was the band’s muse.
-In his autobiography, Gene confessed how he had suggested Star send her photographs to Playboy and took initiative for the images to reach the scouts of the popular adult magazine.
+In his autobiography, Gene confessed how he had suggested Star sent her photographs to Playboy and took the initiative for the images to reach the scouts of the popular adult magazine.
 Former Playboy model and author Holly Madison explained how numerous beautiful women attempted to get featured in the magazine during the 1970s.

 However, Star’s pictures stood out as they came with the recommendation of a rockstar like Gene.
 Founder and former Editor-in-Chief of Playboy, Hugh Marston Hefner, fell in love with the images.
 Hence, Star Stowe was the Playmate of the Month in February 1977 and was on the centerfold of the issue, wearing only a G-string and posing with a Rickenbacker guitar.
 According to the show, this particular issue was aimed at rock and roll, and Star was the “original rockstar girl” due to her relationship with Gene.